About Hair Transplant Surgery

 1. Arrival at Your Local Clinic

-2. Procedure Review with Surgeon
+2. Pre Surgery Consultation with Hair Surgeon

-5. Break & Refreshments
+5. Break For Refreshments/Lunch

 Types of Hair Transplant Surgery - FUT and FUE

-There are 2 main methods of hair transplant surgery, both being very similar in that hair is taken from a donor area and placed into the thinning or bald areas of the scalp.
+There are 2 main methods of beard transplant surgery, both being very similar in that hair is taken from a donor area and placed into the thinning or bald areas of the scalp.
 The main difference between the 2 types of surgery is the way that the hair is taken (or 'harvested') from the donor area.

 FUT: Follicular Unit Transplantation